Main Muscle Worked: Traps (Shoulders)

 2. Pausing at the top of the dumbbell shrug makes the exercise more challenging and you’ll get more out of it.
 Try and pause for a count of 1-3 at the top of each rep.

-Mistakes commonly made in the seated dumbbell shrug
+Mistakes commonly made in the standing dumbbell shrug

 Too Heavy Weights

-Do not do the seated dumbbell shrug if you have pre-existing tightness in your neck, if you experience neck/shoulder pain during this exercise then slowly lower the weights and end the exercise.
-You should talk to your doctor or physical therapist to find out whether the seated dumbbell shrug is appropriate for you.
+Do not do this exercise if you have pre-existing tightness in your neck, if you experience neck/shoulder pain during this exercise then slowly lower the weights and end the exercise.
+You should talk to your doctor or physical therapist to find out whether this exercise is appropriate for you.

 One armed Dumbbell Shrug